SPANDigital/presidium/content/_reference/08-importers/02-jsdoc.md

 title: Jsdoc
 ---

-Presidium includes a template-based tool ( [presidium-jsdoc](https://www.npmjs.com/package/presidium-jsdoc), based off of [Jsdoc](http://usejsdoc.org/)) to import Javascript comments into your Presidium documentation.
+Presidium includes a template-based tool, [presidium-jsdoc](https://www.npmjs.com/package/presidium-jsdoc), based off of [Jsdoc](http://usejsdoc.org/)) to import Javascript comments into your Presidium documentation.

 1. Add the [presidium-jsdoc](https://www.npmjs.com/package/presidium-jsdoc) dependency to your site's `package.json` or run `npm install --save presidium-jsdoc`.
 1. Add a script that invokes the tool.